ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

 - 📏 **Learning Rate**: A critical hyperparameter in optimization that controls how much the weights are adjusted in each iteration.
   - 🚧 Too high a learning rate can cause instability.
   - 🐢 Too low a learning rate can result in slow learning.

+### Activity: Neural Networks in Action (No Coding Required)

+#### Scenario:
+You are designing a neural network to predict traffic congestion based on inputs like vehicle counts, time of day, and weather conditions, and to output optimal traffic light durations.

+---

+#### Steps:

+1. **Define Inputs and Outputs**:
+   - Inputs: Vehicle counts, time of day, weather conditions.
+   - Outputs: Traffic light durations (e.g., green, yellow, red).

+2. **Design the Neuron**:
+   - Assign **weights** to inputs (e.g., vehicle count has higher importance).
+   - Include a **bias** to adjust the neuron’s threshold.
+   - Choose an **activation function**:
+     - **ReLU** for handling traffic intensity.
+     - **Sigmoid** for binary predictions like congestion vs. no congestion.

+3. **Select the Network Architecture**:
+   - **Shallow Network**: Suitable for simple traffic patterns.
+   - **Deep Network**: Handles complex relationships like interactions between weather and traffic.

+4. **Discuss Optimization**:
+   - How weights and biases would adjust through backpropagation.
+   - Importance of minimizing the error (loss function).

+5. **Reflection**:
+   - Which activation function would work best and why?
+   - How would the network handle challenges like noisy data or overfitting?

+---

+#### Deliverables:
+- A simple diagram of the network (inputs, hidden layers, output).
+- A brief justification of chosen architecture and activation functions.

 ---